Virginia Crosbie: Parliamentary career

 From September 2021 to July 2022, she was a Parliamentary Private Secretary in the Office of the Secretary of State for Wales.
 Crosbie resigned as PPS in July 2022 in protest against the leadership of Prime Minister Boris Johnson over his handling of the Chris Pincher scandal.
 She endorsed Sajid Javid in the July 2022 Conservative Party leadership election.

 In January 2023, Crosbie said that she wears a stab vest when meeting constituents.
 She commented that she took this precaution following the murder of Conservative MP Sir David Amess in 2021.
 Crosbie had previously reported around 30 threats, abusive emails and social media posts to the police since being elected as an MP which included violent threats.

+Crosbie apologised in June 2023 for attending an event briefly in Parliament while COVID-19 lockdown restrictions were in place on 8 December 2020 which she attributed to a "momentary error of judgment".
+Subsequent investigations by the Metropolitan Police and the Independent Parliamentary Standards Authority both found that Crosbie's attendance at the event did not contravene Covid regulations.

+In July 2023 Crosbie was again made PPS to the Office of the Secretary of State for Wales.

+In 2023 a Private Member's Bill sponsored by Crosbie - the Employment (Allocation of Tips) Bill - received royal assent from King Charles III giving hospitality workers 100% of the tips they have earned.
+The legislation came into effect in 2024.

+Crosbie has lobbied for support for farmers on Anglesey.
+She led a ten minute rule bill to update the Dogs (Protection of Livestock) Act 1953 which formed the basis of proposed reforms to the Act in the Dogs (Protection of Livestock) (Amendment) Bill introduced by Therese Coffey.
+The amendment bill fell when the Government changed in the 2024 General Election.
+She sat on the Agriculture Bill Committee and Environmental Bill Committee.
+In 2023 she brought the DEFRA Farming Minister, Mark Spencer MP, to visit the Anglesey Agricultural Show.
+She was part of the campaign to encourage supermarkets to tag foods for "Buy British".

+In 2023 following her support for a local campaign for a solution to the low platform at Ty Croes railway station, the Department for Transport Rail Minister, Huw Merriman MP, visited and announced £1m funding for a Harrington Hump at the station.